raghunathanp95/poc-p2p-energy/README.md

 See [./standalone/README.md](./standalone/README.md) for more details.

+An explanation of the interaction between these modules can be found here [./docs/workflow.md](./docs/workflow.md)

 ## Common

 Both the `demonstration` and the `standalone` packages share a large percentage of their code, the shared code can be found in the `common` library.